stefankoegel/moodle-mod_groupdistribution/README.txt

 period and rateable groups.
 These changes are shown on the student's course overview page and the course's recent activity block.

-When a student wants to rate his groups, he is presented with a list containing the group names, their descriptions, possibly the names of the groups' teachers, and a menu from which the student can choose a rating.
+When a student wants to rate his groups, he/she is presented with a list containing the group names, their descriptions, possibly the names of the groups' teachers, and a menu from which the student can choose a rating.
 The student has to give at least two ratings better than 'impossible'.
 A student will never be distributed into a group with the rating 'impossible'.